Dressed-state master equation for two strongly coupled two-level atoms with long-lived entanglement: Conclusions

 \section{Conclusions}

 We have derived a dressed-state master equation in Lindblad form for two two-level atoms presenting a strong dipole-dipole coupling.
 The interatomic distance plays a key role in the derivation, as the electromagnetic field differs at each atomic position.
 We have identified the necessary conditions and parameter regime where the proposed formalism is valid.
-Very short o very large distances lead to degeneracies in the central system Hamiltonian which in turn would invalidate the performed rotating-wave approximation.
-This means that presented approach does not reduce to the phenomenological master equation in the weak coupling limit, but it complements the description in the strong coupling regime.
+Extremely small and excessively large interatomic distances lead to degeneracies in the central system Hamiltonian, which would invalidate the performed rotating-wave approximation.
+Consequently, the presented approach does not reduce to the phenomenological master equation in the weak coupling limit, but rather complements the description in the strong coupling regime.
 In the regime of validity, we find two separate time scales.
-In a short time scale, the system relaxes into two states: the global steady state and a transient maximally entangled state.
-After that, in a long time scale, the transient state slowly decays into the global steady state of the system.
-This finding corroborates the capability of strong coupling formalism in terms of a dressed state master equation to generate and preserve, at least transiently, entanglement in the system.
-Furthermore, we have show that the eigensystem of the Liouvillian can be calculated in compact form and the each off-diagonal element is an eigenvector.
-This feature facilitates the analytical evaluation of the time-dependent solution leading to compact expressions for the system properties such as the concurrence for the zero temperature case or the transient steady state value for nonzero mean photon excitations.
-The effort in finding a dressed state master equation pays off when solving the system, as the solutions are expressed in the dressed-state basis of the central system.
-We expect that this feature is helpful in the description of more elaborate open quantum systems with strong internal coupling.
+A fast scale, where the system relaxes into two states: the global steady state and a transient maximally entangled state.
+Subsequently, on a longer time scale, the transient state slowly decays into the global steady state of the system.
+This finding corroborates the capability of the strong coupling formalism to generate and preserve, at least transiently, entanglement.
+Furthermore, we have shown that the eigensystem of the Liouvillian can be calculated in compact form, with each off-diagonal element as an eigenvector.
+This feature facilitates the analytical evaluation of the time-dependent solutions, leading to compact expressions for the system properties such as the concurrence.
+Finally, this dressed-state approach provides a more tractable description of the system by expressing solutions directly in the dressed-state basis, a feature we expect to be helpful in describing more elaborate open quantum systems with strong internal coupling.